 You want to make a difference.

-Rus Ervin Funk is a consultant specializing in working with organizations and communities.
-His efforts focus on helping create systems level changes and transformation that make organizations and communities more “welcoming, respectful and valuing.”
+Rus Ervin Funk, MSW, CSE is a consultant, trainer and activist specializing in working with organizations, campuses and communities.
+His efforts focus on helping create systems level transformation that enhances the ability to meaningfully support men and boys, in ways that promote and advance gender, sexual and racial equity and justice.

-His primary focus areas include promoting healthy masculiniities; preventing violence; promoting equity, diversity and justice.
 Rus is a long-time activist and community organizer focusing on anti-racism, and gender justice.
-He has more than 30 years experience in mobilizing men to help end violence against women, and working with communities, campuses and organizations.
+He has more than 30 years experience in mobilizing men to end gender based violence, providing therapeutic and other support services to men and boys, and working with communities, campuses and organizations.
+Rus focuses on integrating intersectional practices in his efforts.

 Rus has also written extensively.
 In 1993, Rus wrote the first book in the US, by a man, for men about stopping rape (Stopping Rape: A Challenge for Men, New Society Publishers).